Jennifer Lawrence Talks Awkward Sex Scenes, Relationship With Director Verified?

 — JEnnIFER LAWreNCE???? (@Passengers0501) February 6, 2017

-As for the chemistry Jen has found in her day-to-day, the star had been recently rumored to be in a romance with director Darren Aronofsky.
+As for the chemistry, Jen has found in her day-to-day, the star had been recently rumored to be in a romance with director Darren Aronofsky.
 Rumors are apparently true and the beauty, who had found having a relationship a bit difficult in her early twenties, has found love with the director of a film within which Jen stars, Mother.

 A source spoke about the bond Jen and Darren share, and how their relationship is taking off.

-“Aronofsky’s dad has had some medical issues, and she is very supportive and has even visited him in hospital.
+“Aronofsky’s dad has had some medical issues, and she is very supportive and has even visited him in the hospital.
 She seems very comfy with his family.”

 As the publication relays, it certainly seems that Lawrence and Aronofsky are getting serious, and the pair will likely be spending lots of time together in the public eye seeing as they will be jointly promoting the movie that was filmed in Montreal over a number of months last year.